sendwithus/confidence/README.md

   - ex: `{ min: 0.154, max: 0.187 }`
  - `readable`: human readable result.
   - ex: `There is not enough data to determine a winner.`

+### getMarascuiloResult()

+Evaluates the variants in your A/B test using the Chi Square Test and Marascuilo's Procedure.
+The advantage to using this method over Z-Tests is that you often need less data to determine the winning variant, if there is one.

+Returns an object containing:

+ - `hasWinner`: `true` if a winner could be calculated, `false` otherwise
+ - `hasEnoughData`: `true` if there is enough data to calculate a statistically significant result, `false` otherwise
+ - `winnerID`: the ID of the winning variant, or `null` if there isn't one
+ - `winnerName`: the name of the winning variant or `null` if there isn't one

 ## Examples